thearpitanand/ecommerce-web-app-client/README.md

    REACT_APP_STRIPE_PAYMENT_PUBLIC_KEY="YOUR STRIPE API KEY"
    ```

 6. Run the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

    ```sh
    npm start